 Measure Hydrogen and Nitrogen Flow – Tank Blanketing

 Food and beverage manufacturers use tank blanketing for storing fats, cooking oils, purified water, and foods to increase product shelf-life, reduce oxidation, and prepare the product for packaging and transportation.
 The FDA regulates blanketing systems in the food industry, and manufacturers must comply with strict maintenance programs for all product-contact guidelines regarding filter specifications, purity, and toxicity.
 When manufacturers use inert gases, for example, nitrogen, they must follow strict protocols to ensure the workers are not exposed to unsafe or lethal doses of any non-breathable substance.
 Additionally, in the United States, OSHA regulates any commercial use of tank blanketing.

 The wide rangeability, combined with the exceptional low flow sensitivity and explosion-proof construction, makes the Sage meter ideal in these applications.

 Measurement and Control of Dryer Air Flow

 Like the pharmaceutical industry, the food and beverage industry uses many different dryers, including tray dryers, tunnel dryers, roller or drum dryers, fluidized bed dryers, spray dryers, pneumatic dryers, and rotary-trough dryers, bin dryers, belt dryers, vacuum dryers, and freeze dryers.

 Many dryer applications require accurate, repeatable measurement and control of dryer air flow rates to assure product quality and consistency.

 Carbonation – Carbon Dioxide Measurement

 The measurement of carbon dioxide (CO2), connected to the carbonation process, is standard in all breweries.
 The flow rates vary significantly and sometimes require a meter with multiple calibrations to accommodate the extensive turndown ratios.
 The Sage thermal mass flow meter with four separate ranges and calibrations is a natural choice for this application.

 Measure Air Injections Flow Rates

 Many ice cream manufacturers use continuous freezers and inject compressed air into their products to make them lighter and less dense.
 Some pump nontoxic and inert gas into the product mix.
-Thermal mass flow meters measure the gas or air injection rates at ice cream manufacturing plants.
+Thermal mass flow meters measure ice cream manufacturing plants’ gas or air injection rates.